dndubins/ATtiny84/CustomPWM/README.md

 Well, you can do this, but your options are a bit more limited.
 The frequency is set using the prescaler value only, calculated using the formula: frequency=fclk/(N*256).
 OCR0A and OCR0B are used to control the duty cycles of PB2 and PA7, respectively, using the formula: duty cycle=OCR0X/255.
 Here is the code:
 ```
-  // Custom PWM on Pin PB2 and PA7 together, using Timer 0: (Page84 on ATtiny85 full datasheet)
+  // Custom PWM on Pin PB2 and PA7 together, using Timer 0: (ATtiny84)
   //Formula: wave frequency= fclk /(N x 510)
   pinMode(7, OUTPUT); // output pin for OCR0B is PA7 (physical pin 6)
   pinMode(8, OUTPUT); // output pin for OCR0A is PB2 (physical pin 5).